BradleyMarie/bradleymarie.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi, I'm Brad!
-I'm a software engineer living in Los Angeles and working at
+I'm a software engineer living in Los Angeles and working on
-Google.
+YouTube.
 I've been in the industry since I graduated from Northwestern University in 2012.
-I started at Google in June of 2017.
+I started at Google in June of 2017 and transfered to the YouTube team in February of 2020.
 Before Google, I lived for 5 years in the rainy Pacific Northwest where I worked at both Amazon and Microsoft.</p>

 <p>I love software problems of all kinds and I'm at home working anywhere in the
 stack.
 At Amazon and Google, my time has primarily been spent working with